Learn about the past, present and future of Strawberry Mansion and nearby East Park.

 Strawberry Mansion has always had a close connection to the park.
-In fact, the neighborhood is named after a prominent place in the park: Historic Strawberry Mansion.
-Similarly to Parkside on the other side of the Schuylkill, Strawberry Mansion is where the city grid meets the greenspace, buffered by a boulevard of grand homes and apartment buildings facing the park.
-It’s a neighborhood that has lived many lives through the years, from its beginnings as a 18th century rural retreat, to its 19th century industrial boom with a proliferation of factories and rowhouses, to the 20th century that experienced a demographic shift from a primarily Jewish enclave to an established African-American community.
-Judith will highlight the neighborhood’s history as a hub of cultural activity– the home to artists such as Henry Ossawa Tanner and Dox Thrash, musicians such as John Coltrane and Meek Mill, and community groups such as Fletcher Street Urban Riding Club, the horse riders who inspired the hit movie Concrete Cowboy.
+In fact, the neighborhood is named after a prominent place in the park, Historic Strawberry Mansion.
+Similar to Parkside on the other side of the Schuylkill, Strawberry Mansion is where the city grid meets the greenspace, buffered by a boulevard of grand homes and apartment buildings facing the park.
+It’s a neighborhood that has lived many lives through the years, from its beginnings as an 18th-century rural retreat, to its 19th-century industrial boom with a proliferation of factories and rowhouses, to the 20th-century that experienced a demographic shift from a primarily Jewish enclave to an established African-American community.
+Judith will highlight the neighborhood’s history as a hub of cultural activity – the home to artists such as Henry Ossawa Tanner and Dox Thrash, musicians such as John Coltrane and Meek Mill, and community groups such as Fletcher Street Urban Riding Club, the horse riders who inspired the hit movie Concrete Cowboy.

-The tour begins with the colonial homes that first defined the area, and then visit a variety of important park sites such as the Dell Music Center, the Medicine Man statue, the old concession stand, and the recently installed horseshoe pits.
-Next, Judith will lead us down 33rd St., East Park’s parkside promenade to see a sanctuary that symbolizes neighborhood change – B’nai Jeshurun synagogue/Cornerstone Baptist Church, Mander Recreation Center, and the John Coltrane house.
-The tour will end at a relatively new addition to the park and neighborhood- The Discovery Center at the Strawberry Mansion Reservoir.
+The tour begins with the colonial homes that first defined the area and then visits a variety of important park sites such as the Dell Music Center, the Medicine Man statue, the old concession stand, and the recently installed horseshoe pits.
+Next, Judith will lead us down 33rd Street, East Park’s parkside promenade to see B’nai Jeshurun Synagogue/Cornerstone Baptist Church, Mander Recreation Center, and the John Coltrane house.
+The tour will end at a relatively new addition to the park and neighborhood, The Discovery Center at the Strawberry Mansion Reservoir.

 [ Not sure what to pay?
 Please refer to this Sliding Scale Pricing FAQ for additional info. ]